joewil08/WeatherApp/README.md

 To run the Weather Desktop App, follow these steps:

-1. Clone this repository: `git clone https://github.com/your-username/your-repo.git`
+1. Clone this repository: `git clone https://github.com/joewil08/WeatherApp.git`
 2. Obtain and paste your API key using the above instructions
-3. Navigate to the project directory: `cd your-repo`
+3. Navigate to the project directory: `cd WeatherApp`
 4. Install dependencies: `pip install -r requirements.txt`
 5. Run the app: `python main.py`